Firefly-Automation/Firefly/README.md

-# Firefly
+# Firefly Home Automation

-# NOTE: This is currently in development

 ## What is Firefly?

-Firefly is a python based open source home automation system.
-It is desigend to run on a raspberrypi, however it can run on anything and even on a docker image.

-Firefly has a very easy to use plugin framework that allows you to make plugins for devices as well as applications.
-(To be documented)

-Firefly has an easy to use Web based UI and a token based API
+Firefly is an opensource home automation system.
+It is light weight and can run off of a rasberryPi.
+The python based framework allows for easy development of apps and new devices.
+Using this advanced framework Firefly is able to do complex actions in different scenarios.

+Actions can be based off of time of day, if the sun is up, who is home, sensor state and anything else you can imagine!

+For example my Hue lights fade from an orange to a daylight white either before my alarm goes off, or if its my day off, when the sun comes up.
+After I wake up the lights and the level of them are based off of a light sensor in each room, if its cloudy the lights are at 100%, if its sunny they are off, or if its partly cloudy they may be at 50%.
+At sunset the lights start to fade from the daylight white to a soft white and as it get closer to bedtime they go to a candle light.
+This is only one example of what can be done with Firefly.

+Firefly has an open API that makes it easy to integrate with other systems allowing for seamless interactions such as the included ha-bridge functionality.

 ## What deviecs are supported?